Efforts for health management

 Health indicators

-We monitor indicators over time to undergo the PDCA cycle for each initiative.
-Our health management measures have increased employees’ fulfillment and held absenteeism to a low level, leading to higher productivity.
+We monitor indicators over time to implement the PDCA cycle for each initiative.

 Results